Key Takeaways

 | Method | Best For | Safety Level | Speed | Card Types |

-| Facebook Groups | Finding any card | Medium (use verification) | Fast | Regular only |
+| Facebook Groups | Finding any card | Medium (verify first) | Fast | Regular only |

 | Reddit r/CoinMaster | Specific rare hunts | Medium-High | Medium | Regular only |